MBII-Galactic-Conquest/godfinger/plugins/shared/pug/readme.txt

 PUG_VC_IDS= <--- Voice channels for automatic queue management, seperated by comma (e.g., 123456789,987654321)
 SERVER_PASSWORD=None <--- Change to your sessions password.
-SERVER_IP= <--- Static IP for display in embeds
+SERVER_IP= <--- Static IP for display in embeds GUILD_ID <--- Guild ID for the bot to access for app commands

 # Persistence Configuration
 COOLDOWN_FILE=.cooldown <--- Needed for persisting across GF restarts.